Innovation from the Most Pedestrian Corner of Life

 3. Banks make (way) more off people’s money than they do.

 And that’s why today, we are introducing SoFi Money: a simple, seamless and integrated new way to bank.
 At SoFi, we think we’re creating something that isn’t just different, it’s better.
-The mobile-first user experience offers a blended checking and savings account with better integrated technology for all of your banking needs, better rates, plus SoFi membership benefits, including complimentary access to career counselors, certified financial planners3, and exclusive events.
+The mobile-first user experience offers a blended checking and savings account with better integrated technology for all of your banking needs, plus SoFi membership benefits, including complimentary access to career counselors, certified financial planners3, and exclusive events.

 And research shows people-yes, of every generation-want to bank digitally, but some matters require that human touch.
 A